MED0000962857 - This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here.

 Internal scars

-Internal scars occur with every procedure – wherever tissue is cut, a scar forms to heal the area.
+Internal scars occur with every procedure – wherever tissue is cut, a scar forms to heal the area; usually the scars you see on the outside are just a tiny fraction of the scarring you have, as much of it is on the inside, where the surgery occurred.

 ×